Services and Rates

 In which US states can Kim Zimmerman provide psychotherapy?

-I am currently licensed in Texas (#38613) and am an active member (Mobility E. Passport #6529) of the Psychology Interjurisdictional Compact (PSYPACT).
-PSYPACT allows me to provide telehealth services to clients living in 32 different states (as of October 2022).
+I am currently licensed in Texas (#38613) and Colorado (#PSY.0006134) and am an active member (Mobility E. Passport #6529) of the Psychology Interjurisdictional Compact (PSYPACT).
+PSYPACT allows me to provide telehealth services to clients living in over 38 different states (as of July 2023).
 Please visit the PSYPACT map to review participating states.